SamFung8/RESTful-API-With-Web-Authentication-And-Kafka-Action-Logger/README.md

 # RESTful-API-With-Web-Authentication-And-Kafka-Action-Logger

-This project is a Spring Boot-based web application that provides a RESTful API for managing a product catalog.
+This project is a Spring Boot-based web application that provides a RESTful API for managing the product catalog.
 The key features of this project include:

 • **RESTful API:** A set of RESTful endpoints connected with MYSQL DB for performing CRUD (Create, Read, Update, Delete) operations on data using ORM(Object Relational Mapping).<br><br>
 • **Web-based Authentication:** A web-based authentication system allows access to the different RESTful API functionalities based on user account(Admin, Senior User and Normal User).<br><br>